overview components memorymap downloads possibilities contact

 Other 6502 systems

-In the embedded market, we hark from an era predating PICs and heavily customised microcontrollers.
+In the embedded market, we are in an era predating PICs and heavily customised microcontrollers.
 A number of devices were actually mini computers running fixed software, much like Amélie.
 The Ringdale Megabuffer II was based upon the Z80, while the picture below is of a CASE modem that I salvaged from a dump many years ago.
 It is a 6502 design with 2K RAM and (I think) 8K of EPROM, plus interfacing.

 An ancient modem based around the 6502!